CCheukKa/CCheukKa/Journal.md

 ### 04-10-2021
 #### Checking-in to my new hostel
 > This will be a short entry.
 Today I was finally able to check-in to my new hostel place.
 I quitted the old one after shenanigans happened there.
 Maybe I will talk about it some other day, but today I'd mainly like to rant about how slow the staff can be when handling stuff.
 First of all, I have handed in the application via email on 17-09 to the general email and again on 21-09 to the secretary herself.
 I was then promptly put onto the waiting list and was instructed to wait, and that was the end of it for a while.
 On 24-09, an email was sent to me notifying that a new hostel place has been offered to me and that I should accept it before 27-09, which I promptly did on 25-09.
 No response was given to me so I restated my confirmation on 27-09.
 They replied that the check-in arrangements shall be sent to be later that day, which did not happen.
 I even sent an email enquiring about the arrangements on 28-09 which they promptly ignored.
 The next time I shall establish any contact was being sent an email from the warden on 03-10 asking about why I did not check-in during my allotted time, which was supposedly on 02-10.
 Anyhow, after much hassle of explanations and re-arrangements.
 I have finally managed to check-in to my hostel place.
 It was a 3-person room, and I can already tell you the living conditions and whatnot is unimaginably better than my original hostel place.
 I looked around and ended up staying there for around half an hour or so.
 My roommates still weren't there by then so I just left.
 It was quite anti-climatic but it's honestly whatever.
 I'm packing the stuff for my actual move-in as of the writing of this so this journal shall be expecting updates soon.

+### 05-10-2021
+#### Moving in to my new hostel
+> This will be another short entry.
+Today morning I dropped off my stuff into my room, but my roommates were not awake yet so once again we didn't get the chance to properly meet before I have to leave for lectures.
+After my lectures, I went back there and started cleaning the place.
+It was quite filthy to be brutally honest.
+I think I spent the better part of 2 hours wiping down the whole place with alcohol.
+I went through half a bottle of alcohol by the time I finished, or rather gave up having decided that the particularly stubborn stains are tolerable.
+One of my roommates came back while I was in the middle of cleaning and we started talking.
+I unpacked the things that I had brought at the time before I had to leave for a doctor's appointment which I ended up failing to oblige to.
+Yes, this is not a particularly interesting entry but I'll be moving into the place for real tomorrow so tomorrow's entry should be mildly more interesting.